ota-meshi/astro-eslint-parser/README.md

 This parser is in the ***experimental stages*** of development.

-At least it works fine with a [fork of the `astro.build` repository](https://github.com/ota-meshi/astro.build/tree/eslint).
+At least it works fine with a [withastro/docs](https://github.com/withastro/docs) repository.

 [@astrojs/compiler]: https://github.com/withastro/compiler